slior/race-game/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-The last session focused on refining the core game logic, particularly the `playCard` function, to handle invalid moves more gracefully and improve the AI's decision-making process.
+The last session focused on fixing a critical asynchronous timing bug that caused inconsistent game states, particularly when AI players were involved.

 ## Recent Changes
--   **Refined `playCard` Logic**: The `playCard` function in `src/engine/game.ts` was updated.
-It no longer advances the turn if an invalid card is played.
-Instead, it now logs an event indicating the failed attempt, making the game flow more robust and easier to debug.
--   **Smarter AI Strategies**: The AI strategies (e.g., `AggressorStrategy`) were updated to use the centralized `isCardPlayable` helper function.
-This ensures that the AI only attempts to make valid moves, preventing it from getting stuck or making illegal plays.
--   **Test Suite Updates**: The test suites for the game engine and AI strategies (`game.test.ts`, `AggressorStrategy.test.ts`) were updated to reflect the new `playCard` behavior and validate the improved AI logic.
+- **Fixed Asynchronous Race Condition**: A major bug was identified where players' hands would grow indefinitely.
+The root cause was a race condition between the asynchronous `handleAITurn` function and the main `gameLoop`.
+An impure `handleDiscardCardRequest` function was mutating state and advancing the turn directly, clashing with the `gameLoop`'s responsibility as the single source of truth for turn progression.
+- **Refactored to Pure Functions**: The solution involved refactoring the discard logic into a new, pure `discardCard` function in the game engine (`src/engine/game.ts`).
+- **Centralized Turn Management**: All turn advancement logic was removed from individual action handlers and consolidated within the main `gameLoop` in `src/app.ts`.
+The loop now reliably waits for a player's action to complete, *then* advances the turn.
+This has made the game's state management much more robust and predictable.

 ## Next Steps
-With the core game engine and AI being more robust, the focus can now shift to end-to-end testing of the full game loop, especially with multiple AI players.
-Further refinement of AI strategies to add more sophisticated behaviors is also a good next step.
+With the core state management and game loop now stable, the immediate priority is to write comprehensive end-to-end tests.
+This will validate the fix and ensure long-term stability, especially in complex scenarios with multiple AI players.

 ## Active Decisions and Considerations
-- The use of pure functions and centralized helper functions (`isCardPlayable`) continues to be a successful pattern.
-It should be maintained for all new game logic.
-- The game event log has become more important for tracking both successful and failed actions.
-This could be enhanced in the UI to be more visible to the player.
+- The pattern of using pure functions for all engine logic (`playCard`, `discardCard`, `advanceTurn`) combined with a single, authoritative `gameLoop` that applies the state changes is now a core architectural principle.
+All future game logic modifications must adhere to this pattern to prevent similar race conditions.